Are You in Danger?

 We are here when you are ready to talk.

-If you are in what you think is or someone has called "an inappropriate relationship"
+If you are in what you think is or someone has called "an affair" or "an inappropriate relationship"

 with a pastor/clergy/priest, you need to understand it is not a consensual affair.